StrangeBeeCorp/docs/docs/thehive/user-guides/forgot-password.md

+# How to Reset my Password

-# I forgot my password
+I forgot my password

 If TheHive is connected to a SMTP server, as a user, you can change your password.